Château Thivin - Cuvée La Chapelle 2018

 Rated estate (2022 guide) Recommended (Wine producer recommended by Robert Parker - The Wine Advocate)

-From a relatively steep, south-facing slope at a fairly high altitude, Thivin’s 2018 Côte de Brouilly La Chapelle is a huge hit this year.
+From a relatively steep, south-facing slope at a fairly high elevation, Thivin’s 2018 Côte de Brouilly La Chapelle has been a huge success this year.
 In the glass, aromas of cherries, raspberries, spices, and dried roses emerge.
 On the palate, the wine is medium-bodied, layered, and multidimensional, with silky, structuring tannins, excellent concentration, and a lively, succulent acidity.

 About the estate: